 NEARLY A TRAGEDY

-Paul’s NBA dreams and his life, would be put in serious danger just one month before the coming season.
+Paul’s NBA dreams and his life, would be put in serious danger just one month before his third NBA season.
 In September of 2000, Pierce and two teammates went out to the Buzz Club, a local Boston nightclub.

 “That was the night that changed my life forever,” Paul said.